streamrail/udger/README.md

 # Open issues:

-- Browser version is not supported since using golang regexp. it require a fic in findData func to support findDataWithVersion func
+- Browser version is not supported since using golang regexp. it require a fix in findData func to support findDataWithVersion func